• HOME

 IL GUSTO DELL’ANNO 2023

-Peculiarità del Gelato Day è il Gusto dell’Anno, scelto a ogni edizione da uno dei Paesi aderenti – ad eccezione del decennale dello scorso anno quando a decidere la ricetta del Gusto dell’Anno, “Dolce Sinfonia”, è stato lo speciale concorso tra gelatieri europei indetto da Artglace in collaborazione con Longarone Fiere Dolomiti e Italian Exhibition Group (IEG).
+Peculiarità del Gelato Day è il Taste of the Year, scelto a ogni edizione da uno dei Paesi aderenti – ad eccezione del decennale dello scorso anno quando a decidere la ricetta del Gusto dell’Anno, “Dolce Sinfonia”, è stato lo speciale concorso tra gelatieri europei indetto da Artglace in collaborazione con Longarone Fiere Dolomiti e Italian Exhibition Group (IEG).
 Così, dopo il “Mantecado” scelto dalla Spagna nel 2021, per la Giornata Europea del Gelato Artigianale 2023 il Gusto dell’Anno sarà “Apfelstrudel”, scelto dall’Austria: si tratta di un gelato a base bianca a cui viene aggiunta polpa di mela, aromatizzata con rum e olio di limone.
 Gli altri ingredienti che caratterizzano “Apfelstrudel” e che non possono mancare sono una spolverata di cannella, uva sultanina, preferibilmente scura, infine il pan grattato.
 Sarà quindi l’antico e amato strudel, un vero e proprio omaggio a un dolce simbolo dell’Austria e apprezzato ben oltre i suoi confini, il gusto indiscusso del 2023, che il 24 marzo sarà proposto in tutte le gelaterie aderenti alla Giornata, nella versione “originale” secondo ricetta ufficiale oppure rivisitato con creatività dai mastri gelatieri in ogni parte d’Europa utilizzando ingredienti e ispirazioni del loro territorio.

 GELATO DAY ALLA 62° MIG A LONGARONE